Lezcano/GPIOServer/README.md

 fonts and styles, trademarks, and corporate logos.

 This product is open source and free to use without attribution.
 Contact me through this site if you need a more definitive legal document.
-(See "private messages" at top of page.)

 ## Installing